-Did you know that there are a lot of people in the gym who are training to the point where they are actually getting weaker.
-How can this be true?
-The answer is simple; overtraining.
+Did you know that there are a lot of people in the gym who are training to the point where they are actually getting weaker?
+How can this be?
+The answer is very simple: it’s called overtraining!

-Overtraining is a common problem in weight training, but it can also be experienced by runners and other athletes.
+Overtraining is a common problem in bodybuilding and general weight training.
 It occurs when the volume and intensity of the exercise exceeds an individual’s recovery capacity.
 When overtraining sets in, progress starts to plateau and strength may actually decrease along with a decrease in muscle size.

 Since New Years, Jennifer has found her fitness grove.
-She said her good-byes to her late night TV programs and processed food munching, and hello to a new life.
-In fact Jennifer has done a complete lifestyle change choosing foods that are in their natural state or in the least amount of packaging possible, in other words, unprocessed.
+She said farewell to her favorite late night TV shows and tasty snacks.
+In fact, Jennifer has done a complete lifestyle change choosing foods that are in their natural state and completely unprocessed.

-Standing 5’5″ and weighing155 lbs Jennifer has already lost 10lbs.
-Her mind is focused on reaching her goal weight of 125lb.
-To help her reach her goal, Jennifer is training two days on and one day off, and is in and out of the gym in about an hour.
-This training split is allowing plenty of time for her body to rest.
+Standing 5’5″ and weighing 155 pounds, Jennifer has already lost 10 pounds of body fat.
+Her mind is focused on reaching her goal weight of 125 pounds.
+To help her reach her goal, Jennifer is training two days on and one day off.
+She is in and out of the gym in about an hour.
+This training split allows plenty of time for her body to rest.
 Jennifer is feeling great!

 Jennifer’s training program has increased to six days week of weight training and cardio.
 On Sundays, she only does cardio and jogs around 3-4 miles.
 Each morning she sets her alarm an hour early to make time for her 60 minute run before work.
-Once her work days is done she returns to the gym for 60 min of weights and another 60 min of cardio.
+Once her work day is over, she returns to the gym for 60 minutes of weights and another 60 minutes of cardio.

-Though she is tired and has little interest in spending time with friends, she is making time for her fitness.
-What fitness means to Jennifer today is much different then three months ago.
+Though she is tired and has little interest in spending time with friends, she always makes time for her fitness routine.
+What fitness means to Jennifer today is much different from three months ago.
 The bottom line is that Jennifer is working out too much and most likely overtraining.
 Along with persistent fatigue and a loss of interest in her friends, she may be also be experiencing common symptoms of overtraining.

 - Persistent muscle soreness